RCIC-UCI-Public/website-rcic/docs/source/storage/dfs.rst

 **Fixing Permissions**
-  You can use the ``chmod`` command to fix directories that don't have a sticky bit set, but should.
+  You can use the ``chmod`` command to fix directories that don't have a sticky bit set, but should have.
 The following command  will add the sticky bit to a particular directory.

   .. code-block:: console